Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/thickness.rst

 3D Curvature
 ------------

-A modifier base on the `radial curvature <https://en.wikipedia.org/wiki/Radius_of_curvature_%28applications%29>`__ of the underlying surface.
+A modifier based on radial curvatures of the underlying 3D surface.
+The `curvature
+<https://en.wikipedia.org/wiki/Curvature>`__ of a 2D curve at a point is a measure of how quickly the curve turns at the
+point.
+The quicker the turn is, the larger the curvature is at the point.
+The curvature is zero if the curve is a straight line.
+Radial curvatures are those computed for a 2D curve that appears at the cross-section between the 3D surface and a plane defined by the view point (camera location) and the normal direction of the surface at the point.

-For the curvature to be calculated (and therefore for this modifier to have any effect), the *Face Smoothness* option has to be turned on and the object needs to have *Smooth Shading*.
+For radial curvatures to be calculated (and therefore for this modifier to have any effect), the *Face Smoothness* option has to be turned on and the object needs to have *Smooth Shading*.

 .. figure:: /images/render_freestyle_ui_thickness_curvature3d.png